Looking to get a pesticide applicator license? Here are a few resources that can help:

 For comprehensive information on licensing and regulations, see:

 - The Pesticide Applicator Certification and Licensing in Florida booklet.

 - The Pesticide Applicator Licensing (Agriculture) and Pest Control Licensing and Certification (Structural/Pest Control Operators) sections of the FDACS website.

 If you still have questions about licensing and certification after checking these resources, you can contact FDACS at (850) 617-7850.

 State and federal laws require anyone using Restricted Use Pesticides to be certified or work under the direct supervision of a certified applicator.
-Pesticide applicator licenses and certifications are issued by the Bureau of Licensing and Enforcement of the Florida Department of Agriculture and Consumer Service (FDACS), Division of Agricultural Environmental Services (AES), under the following Florida Statutes and Codes:
+Pesticide applicator licenses and certifications are issued by the Bureau of Licensing and Enforcement of the Agricultural Environmental Services, under the following Florida Statutes and Codes: